RosoVRgarden/VRgarden-tutorials/VRgarden_water.md

 <p align="left"><img src="images/water01.jpg"/></p>

-3. Ocean.
+## Ocean
 The best looking water is <b>KWS Water System</b> where you can create underwater effect and underwater buildings.
 If there is an issue, you can use the Crest Water System.
 It is recommended to look at the examples in the Crest-Examples folder such as the River and Lake one as it is more difficult to setup.
 You will also need to have a terrain to work properly.

 3.1 Setting up <b>KWS Water</b>.
 In order to get transparency on the Ocean, you should activate the <b>Depth Texture</b> and the <b>Opaque Texture</b> in the URP Setting.
 Go to the Project Settings, choose Graphics and click on URP-HighFidelity.